If we can succeed in our mind, we can succeed with our life.

 All of our inner creative battles to bring something new into existence are in the mind -- all of life's battles, in fact, are there.

-When the new organist thinks courage instead of fear their mind is motivated to a higher level, opens to maximum strength, and goes to work on the situation at hand.
+When new organists think courage instead of fear their minds are motivated to a higher level, open to maximum strength, and go to work on the situation at hand.

 It doesn't make sense for the new organist to live in the past, present, and future all at the same time; it's a huge error to waste time and energy brooding over past mishaps at events or worrying about problems that may or may not develop at some future time or event; the successful organist learns to live in the present only, always looking forward to the next gig.